grcote/gschool-blog/source/2014-05-22-want-a-little-crud.html.markdown

 *(config/routes.rb)*

     root to: 'items#index'
-    get '/items/new', to: 'items#new',
+    get '/items/new', to: 'items#new', as: 'new_item'
+    post '/items', to: 'items#create'

-*Note that he code to generate routes for this app is done one action at a time to help with learning.*
+*Note that the code to generate routes for this app is done one action at a time to help with learning.*

 ---
 ###Screen Shots